 The code defines a Point to be a pair of numbers representing its coordinates and a class MovablePoint with two public fields x and y (initialized to the arguments of the constructor) and a public move method.
-In TypeScript, all types are interpreted structurally: Point and MovablePoint are aliases for $t_p = \{x: number; y: number\}$ and $t_o = \{x: number; y: number; move(dx: number, dy: number): void\}$, respectively.
+In TypeScript, all types are interpreted structurally: Point and MovablePoint are aliases for $t_p = \{x:\text{number}; y:\text{number}\}$ and $t_o = \{x:\text{number}; y:\text{number}; \text{move}(\text{dx:number}, \text{dy:number}): \text{void}\}$ , respectively.
 This structural treatment is pleasingly uniform, but it has some drawbacks.
 First, a purely structural view of class-based object types is incompatible with JavaScript's semantics.
 One might expect that every well-typed function call mustBeTrue(v) returns true.
 However, in TypeScript, this need not be the case.
-Structurally, taking v to be the object literal $\{x:0, y:0, move(dx: number, dy: number)\}$, mustBeTrue(v) is well-typed, but v is not an instance of MovablePoint (which is decided by inspecting v's prototype) and the function returns false.
+Structurally, taking v to be the object literal $\{x:0, y:0, \text{move}(\text{dx:number}, \text{dy:number})\}$ , mustBeTrue(v) is well-typed, but v is not an instance of MovablePoint (which is decided by inspecting v's prototype) and the function returns false.

 To fix this discrepancy, Safe TypeScript treats class-types nominally, but let them be viewed structurally.
-That is, MovablePoint is a subtype of both t_p and t_o ; however, neither t_p nor t_o are subtypes of MovablePoint.
-Interfaces in Safe TypeScript remain, by default, structural, i.e., Point is equivalent to t_p .
+That is, MovablePoint is a subtype of both $t_p$ and $t_o$ , but neither $t_p$ nor $t_o$ are subtypes of MovablePoint.
+Interfaces in Safe TypeScript remain, by default, structural, i.e., Point is equivalent to $t_p$ .
 In §4, we show how the programmer can override this default.
 Through the careful use of nominal types, both with classes and interfaces, programmers can build robust abstractions and, as we will see in later sections, minimize the overhead of RTTI and runtime checks.

-2.2 A new style of efficient, RTTI-based gradual typing.
+2.2 A new style of efficient, RTTI-based gradual typing

 Following TypeScript, Safe TypeScript includes a dynamic type any, which is a supertype of every non-erased type t.
 When a value of type t is passed to a context expecting an any (or vice versa), Safe TypeScript injects runtime checks on RTTI to ensure that all the t-invariants are enforced.
-The particular style of RTTI-based gradual typing developed for Safe TypeScript is reminiscent of prior proposals by Swamy et al. (2014) and Siek et al. (2013), but makes important improvements over both.
-Whereas prior approaches require all heap-allocated values to be instrumented with RTTI (leading to a significant performance overhead, as discussed in §5), in Safe TypeScript RTTI is added to objects only as needed.
+The particular style of RTTI-based gradual typing developed for Safe TypeScript is reminiscent of prior proposals by Swamy et al. (2014) and Siek and Vitousek (2013), but makes important improvements over both.
+Whereas prior approaches require all heap-allocated values to be instrumented with RTTI (leading to a significant performance overhead, as discussed in $\S 5$ ), in Safe TypeScript RTTI is added to objects only as needed.
 Next, we illustrate the way this works in a few common cases.

-The source program shown to the left of Figure 2 defines two types, Point and Circle, and three functions copy, f and g.
-The function g passes its Circle-typed argument to function f at the type any (recall that an object's fields are mutable by default).
+The source program shown to the left of Figure 2 defines two types: Point and Circle, and three functions: copy, f and g.
+The function g passes its Circle-typed argument to f at the type any.

-Clearly there is a latent type error in this code: line 10, the function is expected to return a number, but circ.center is no longer a Point (since the assignment at line 7 mutates the circle and changes its type).
-Safe TypeScript cannot detect this error statically: the formal parameter q has type any and all property access on anytyped objects is permissible.
+Clearly there is a latent type error in this code: in line 10, the function is expected to return a number, but circ.center is no longer a Point (since the assignment at line 7 mutates the circle and changes its type).
+Safe TypeScript cannot detect this error statically: the formal parameter q has type any and any property access on any-typed objects is permissible.
 However, Safe TypeScript does detect this error at runtime; the result of compilation is the instrumented code shown to the right of Figure 2.